ymoch/Dtest/README.md

 ### 2. Check output

-The content of output file "dtest_log" is like below.
+The content of output file "dtest_log.csv" is like below.

 ```
 TestName1,1,is == 0,AdditionalMessage